kamwaro/reactNOtes/react.md

 - You may also use curly braces to embed a Javscript expression in an attribute: const element = <img src={user.avatarUrl}></img>

-- Dont put quotes around curly braces when embedding a Javscript expression in an attribute.
+- Dont put quotes around curly braces when embedding a Javascript expression in an attribute.
 - You should either use quotes (for string values) or curly braces for expressions, but not both in the same attribute.

         Warning: